How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

-Human beings don't come naturally well-equipped when it comes to coping with very hot or cold weather conditions.
-Wild animals, though, seem to not only survive but thrive in extreme cold or hot conditions.
+Human beings are not naturally well-equipped to cope with very hot or very cold weather conditions.
+Wild animals, though, seem to not only survive but thrive in extreme hot or cold environments

-When it's hot, we need to remove unnecessary clothing and stay in the shadows or air-conditioned room to remain cool.
-When it's cold, we sometimes need to put on multiple layers of clothing and use the heat from a fireplace or heater to stay warm.
+When it’s hot, we need to remove unnecessary clothing and stay in the shade or an air-conditioned room to remain cool.
+When it’s cold, we sometimes need to put on multiple layers of clothing and use the heat from a fireplace or heater to stay warm.

 The conditions in which these creatures live cannot be more directly opposed, but they have one thing in common.
-Each animal is completely at home in their respective environments, as harsh and inhospitable as they may be.
+Each animal is completely at home in its respective environment, as harsh and inhospitable as it may be.

 Animals That Live In The Arctic